-Try to find a natural toy made of unfinished, solid, non-toxic wood, preferably made from sustainably-produced hardwood.
-The wood should be unfinished, or it should be a natural oil finish, such as linseed, beeswax, or walnut oil.
+Try to find natural toys made of unfinished, solid, non-toxic wood, preferably made from sustainably-produced hardwood.
+The wood should be unfinished, or a natural oil finish, such as linseed, beeswax, or walnut oil.
 Watch out for coatings or paint on metal or wood toys since these finishes could contain lead and other chemicals.
 Plywood or particleboard can contain formaldehyde and have toxic glues so make sure the wood is solid.

 Stuffed animals and fabric teething toys should be made from all natural, untreated fibers, preferably certified organic cotton with non-toxic dyes.
 Most soft fabric toys or stuffed animals are made with synthetic materials that are treated with various toxic chemicals to make them fire retardant or stain resistant.
 Plastic baby books, bath toys and many other plastic or rubber-type toys are likely to be made of vinyl (PVC) and not safe for babies and small children.

 More Information about Toxic Toys